nigelmaxwee/sc5010-introduction-to-data-analysis/README.md

 ## Dataset
 </p>
 Link: https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database <br>
-Please ensure that the dataset used is in the appropriate folder as seen in the directory tree
+Please ensure that the dataset used is in the correct folder(s) as seen in the directory tree
 </p>

 ## Directory Tree